pwa-builder/ManifoldCordova/readme.md

 1. Launch a local web server to serve the icon files stored in the **/sandbox/cordova-icons/www** directory from **http://localhost:8080/**.
 	`node site.js`

-> **Note:** You can, of course, replace the starting URL in the manifest with a site of your choice as well as replacing the image files with suitable icons and splash screens for the target site.
+> **Note:** You can, of course, replace the starting URL in the manifest with a site of your choice as well as replace the image files with suitable icons and splash screens for the target site.

 ## Design
 The plugin behavior is mostly implemented at build time by mapping properties in the W3C manifest to standard Cordova settings defined in the **config.xml** file.